Funakaye: Emir

 The Emir of Funakaye, Alhaji Mu’azu Muhammad Kwairanga III, died at the age of 45 on Saturday, 27 August.

 Late Alhaji Mu’azu Muhammad Kwairanga III was succeeded by Alhaji Yakubu Muhammad Kwairanga IV, appointed by the Executive Governor of Gombe State, Alhaji Muhammadu Inuwa Yahaya on 21 November 2022.

 Climate

 In Bajoga, a town in Funakaye, the wet season is hot, oppressive, and mostly cloudy and the dry season is sweltering and partly cloudy.
 Over the course of the year, the temperature typically varies from 60 °F to 104 °F and is rarely below 55 °F or above 108 °F.

+Health facilities

+Funakaye Local Government Area (LGA) in Gombe State, Nigeria, is served by a network of public primary and secondary health facilities that provide healthcare services to both urban and rural communities.
+Although the area has historically faced infrastructural challenges, recent health sector reforms by the Gombe State Government, supported by federal authorities and international development partners, have improved access to healthcare services across the LGA.

+Secondary health facilities

+Secondary health facilities in Funakaye LGA provide more advanced medical services than primary healthcare centres.
+These services typically include inpatient care, emergency services, surgical procedures, diagnostic support, and specialist consultations.

+Funakaye General Hospital

+Funakaye General Hospital (also locally known as Bajoga General Hospital) is the principal secondary health facility in Funakaye LGA.
+It serves as a referral centre for surrounding primary healthcare facilities within the LGA and neighbouring communities.

+The hospital provides a range of services, including: